ninjarope/network-simulator/README.md

 >Running tests for xml (linux):
 >
 >```
->./ns -n xml
+>./ns "[tag]" <options>
 >```
 >
 >./ns refers to the built executive.
-The parameters -n and xml refer to 'name' and the tag of the test.
+The arguments include the tag of the test and options for the tests.
 To get tags for all tests use:
 >
 >```
 >./ns -l